 Eggs are so versatile—who would have thought that egg salad could be used so many ways?
 Experiment with your favorite herbs.
 Dill is my go-to herb.
 Make this a day in advance so flavors blend.

-- 4 small scallions or 2 large, leave about 3″ of the green stem, sliced thin
+- 4 small scallions or 2 large, leave about 3 inches of the green stem, sliced thin

-1. In a large saucepan, cover eggs with cold water and heat to a rolling boil, then turn off the burner, cover the pan and allow eggs to sit untouched for 15 minutes to get perfectly hard-boiled eggs.
+- In a large saucepan, cover eggs with cold water and heat to a rolling boil, then turn off the burner, cover the pan, and allow eggs to sit untouched for 15 minutes to get perfectly hard-boiled eggs.

-3. Peel and chop eggs.
-Add mayonnaise, chopped scallions, salt, and pepper.
+- Peel and chop eggs.
+Add mayonnaise, chopped scallions, salt, and pepper, as well as 2 tablespoons fresh dill or 1 teaspoon dry dill, if using.
 Mix thoroughly.
 Place in an airtight container and refrigerate.

-5. Serve 1⁄2 cup egg salad over two handfuls of organic baby spinach,sprinkle two tablespoons Basic Dressing on top; mix.
+- Serve 1/2 cup egg salad over two handfuls of organic baby spinach.
+Sprinkle two tablespoons Basic Dressing on top and mix.

-6. Wrap egg salad in washed crisp endive leaves for a fun alternative to the boring and gluten-filled bread sandwich.
+- Wrap egg salad in washed crisp endive leaves for a fun alternative to the boring and gluten filled bread-based sandwich.

-7. Serve 1⁄2 cup of egg salad with gluten-free crackers and fruit.
+- Serve 1/2 cup of egg salad with gluten free crackers and fruit.